 As an internationally operating reinsurance group, we move in a highly complex environment.
 Nevertheless, thanks to our business activities in all lines of reinsurance we are able to achieve optimal risk spreading through geographical and risk-specific diversification while at the same time maintaining a balanced opportunity / risk profile.
 We consider the risks described in the above sections to be manageable, particularly because our steering and monitoring measures are effectively and closely interlinked.
-Despite these diverse mechanisms, individual and especially accumulation risks can decisively affect our assets, financial position and net income.
+Despite these diverse mechanisms, individual and especially accumulation risks can decisively affect our assets, financial position and results of operations.
 In accordance with our understanding of risk, however, we consider not only risks but also at the same time opportunities.
 We therefore only enter into those risks that go hand-in-hand with opportunities.
 Our steering and monitoring tools as well as our organisational and operational structure ensure that we identify risks at an early stage and are able to act on our opportunities.
-Our central monitoring tool is the system of risk management that we have installed Group-wide, which brings together both qualitative and quantitative information for the purpose of effective risk monitoring.
+Our central monitoring tool is the system of risk management that we have installed Group-wide, which brings together both qualitative and quantitative information for effective risk monitoring.
 Most notably, the interplay between domestic and foreign risk management functions affords us a holistic and Group-wide overview.

 In addition, the risk trigger mechanism and internal monitoring system are reviewed annually by the independent auditor.